 Why They’re Important: Macro

-Macronutrients are vital for every function we perform in the body because they provide us with fuel for the body.
-Without that energy, our bodies would not be able to perform the constant upkeep required and we would eventually perish.
+Macronutrients are vital for every function we perform in the body because they serve us with fuel for the body.
+Without that energy, our bodies would not be able to perform the constant upkeep required and we would eventually die.

 We have three main macronutrients in our diet, each with their own caloric value.
 They are as follows: